Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Resolving the anomaly of nonlocality

-In Section~\ref{sec:unifiedRT}, however, we argued that both conversions from states to states and from states to boxes must be evaluated relative to LOSR.
+In Section~\ref{sec:unifiedRT}, we argued that the most straightforward way of understanding the interplay of entanglement and nonlocality resource-theoretically is to imagine a network with a common source among the parties but no channels, in which case both state-to-state and state-to-box conversions should be evaluated relative to LOSR rather than LO or LOCC.
 As we now show, this resolves the contradiction.
-The standard claims about the state-to-box conversions are not modified when one replaces LO by LOSR: Eq.~\eqref{convpartialtobox} holds with respect to $\LOSR$ because $\LO \subset \LOSR$, and Eq.~\eqref{notconv} holds with respect to $\LOSR$ by Lemma~\ref{convext} and the fact that, for each of the examples given, the box in question is convexly-extremal in the quantum set.
+The standard claims about the state-to-box conversions are not modified when one replaces LO by LOSR.
+Eq.~\eqref{convpartialtobox} holds with respect to $\LOSR$ because $\LO \subset \LOSR$, and Eq.~\eqref{notconv} holds with respect to $\LOSR$ by Lemma~\ref{convext} and the fact that, for each of the examples given, the box in question is convexly-extremal in the set of quantumly realizable boxes.
 (This follows from the fact that the functions which the boxes maximize in each example are convex-linear.)
 On the other hand, the standard claim about the state-to-state conversion {\em is} modified when one replaces LOCC by LOSR.
 If one judges conversion between entangled states relative to LOSR, rather than LOCC, then it is the {\em negation} of Eq.~\eqref{convmaxtopartial} that holds, namely,